 Our success is dependent, in part, upon proprietary processes and methodologies.
 We rely upon a combination of copyright, trade secret, and trademark law to protect our intellectual property.
 Additionally, employees and consultants sign non-disclosure agreements to assist us in protecting our intellectual property.
-We utilize the tradename "Cartesian" in our business.
+We have changed our corporate name to "Cartesian, Inc." and utilize the tradename "Cartesian" in our business.
 Solely for convenience, trademarks and trade names referred to in this Form 10-K may appear without the ® or tm symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extend under applicable law, our rights, or the rights of the applicable licensor to these trademarks and trade names.